vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-standalone-clusters.md

     ![kickstart aws iaas](/docs/img/kickstart-amazon-vpc.png)

-    * `A`: Whether create a new Virtual Private Cloud in AWS or use an existing one.
+    * `A`: Whether to create a new Virtual Private Cloud in AWS or use an existing one.
 If using an existing one, you must provide its VPC ID.
 For initial deployments, it is recomended to create a new Virtual Private Cloud.
 This will ensure the installer takes care of all networking creation and configuration.